jeka-dev/jeka/README.md

 ## Short Answer

-To provide an alternative to mainstream Java build tools, for individuals frustrated with technologies they perceive as old, heavy, rigid or bloated.
+JeKa provides an alternative to mainstream Java build tools, for individuals frustrated with technologies they perceive as old, heavy, rigid or bloated.

-JeKA introduces a breath of fresh air in this domain by offering a kit allowing to build projects with various technologies, or create custom build framework with their preferred language.
+It introduces a breath of fresh air in this domain by offering a light and versatile solution for building projects and delivery pipelines using your preferred language.

 ## Longer One